Open Geospatial Consortium Inc.

 - 14. Revision History

-This document defines the OGC Innovation Program Policies and Procedures (IP PnP).
-It describes the various initiative types run by the Innovation Program and explains the organizations of IP initiative types with respect to a Technology Readiness Level (TRL) scale.
-The IP PnP provide an umbrella for all initiative types and define common elements, processes, and roles; as well as the specific characteristics of each initiative type.
+This document defines OGC Collaborative Solutions and Innovation Policies and Procedures (COSI PnP), formally known as OGC Innovation Program (OGC IP).
+It describes the various initiative types run by OGC Collaborative Solutions and Innovation and explains the organization of COSI initiative types with respect to a Technology Readiness Level (TRL) scale.
+The COSI PnP provide an umbrella for all initiative types and define common elements, processes, and roles; as well as the specific characteristics of each initiative type.